 A margin, markup or spread is essentially the difference between the rate offered to clients and the real interbank rate*.
 You can view today’s foreign exchange rates with additional explanations here.

 4. Recipient Fees

-This is something we do not take into account, because there so many variables involved.
+This is something we do not take this into account, because there are so many variables involved.
 Generally speaking most banks in most western countries do not charge recipient fees, but in theory they may be levied and be as high as 1-2%.
-Choosing the right payment method, using trenches and comprehensive knowledge of banking facilities in a certain country can help you avoid those.
+Choosing the right payment method, using trenches and comprehensive knowledge of banking facilities in a certain country can help you avoid these.